-- 1 From 1st January 2016 all additional hackney carriage licenses must be wheelchair accessible.
+From 1st September 2016 all additional hackney carriage vehicles requiring a new plate, must be wheelchair accessible.
 That is those that require the issue of a new Hackney Carriage plate number.
-This does not apply to replacement vehicles, change of ownership of vehicles or vehicles that are replacing damaged vehicles. - This requirement will remain in place until 35% of the Hackney Carriage vehicle fleet are wheelchair accessible. - 2 Offer from Southeastern rail is: If a taxi driver already has a permit at the station and they upgrade their vehicle to be a wheelchair accessible vehicle they would get a Meteor permit free for a year. - 3 From 1st January 2018 all vehicles that reach the end of the life with respect to being eligible for licensing as a licensed vehicle (i.e. it is 10 years since the date of its first registration) must be replaced by a wheelchair accessible vehicle.
-This does not apply to change of ownership of vehicles or vehicles that are replacing damaged vehicles or a total loss.
+(This does not apply to replacement vehicles, change of ownership of vehicles or vehicles that are replacing damaged vehicles) and from 1st January 2018 all vehicles that reach the end of their life with respect to being eligible for licensing as a licensed vehicle (i.e. 10 years since the date of its first registration) must be replaced by a wheelchair accessible vehicle.
+(This does not apply to change of ownership of vehicles or vehicles that are replacing damaged vehicles or a total loss.).